gregfreeman/gregfreeman.github.io/_posts/2016-06-14-raspberrypi-jupyter-remote-kernel.md

 ![screenshot](/blog/assets/2016/remote_rpi_screenshot.png)

-Here's a code snippet to peek at I2C registers
+Here is a code snippet to peek at I2C registers.

     from __future__ import print_function
     import smbus